Where to Cash a Check Without a Bank Account

 Retail and Grocery Stores Immediate Low flat fee Yes

-Check-Cashing Stores Immediate 2–5% of check Yes
+Check-Cashing Stores Immediate Often higher (percentage or flat) Yes

-Banks (Non-Customer) Immediate Flat fee Yes
+Bank (Non-Customer) Immediate Often a flat fee Yes

 FAQ